How to choose and see a provider

 In some cases, your PCP may need to get prior authorization (prior approval) from SCFHP for certain services.

 A downloadable copy of the Provider and Pharmacy Directory is available in the Resources section on the right side of this page.
-Or go to Member Materials to view or download the Provider and Pharmacy Directory in multiple languages.
+You can also go to Member Materials to view or download the SCFHP Cal MediConnect Provider and Pharmacy Directory in multiple languages.

 If you do not select a PCP, SCFHP will choose one for you and notify you.

 You may change your PCP for any reason, at any time.
 Also, it’s possible that your PCP may leave our plan’s network.
-If your PCP leaves our plan network, we can help you find a new PCP who is within our plan network.
+If your PCP leaves our plan network, we can help you find a new PCP in our plan network.

 A specialist is a doctor who provides health care for a specific disease or part of the body.
 There are many kinds of specialists.
 Here are a few examples: